Notes to Actors

 What do you want and how many different and opposite ways are you going to go after it?

-Put it in your own words and then the words of the play.
+Did you put it in your own words and then the words of the play?

-Make it personal, personal and even more personal.
+Make it personal, and then even more personal.

 ◊ Up the ante.